mgifford/eiii_crawler/README.md

 ## Further information

-For any further information write to eiii@tingtun.no .
+For any further information write to contact@tingtun.no .